 The Tigers, who had 13 freshmen come out for tryouts, Sargent said, have a relatively young squad this season.
 Yet Sumner does boast a dedicated crop of seniors in Patten, Soule, Kaitlin Beal and Belinda Catheron, and the team’s underclassmen have made it their mission to ensure the four graduates go out on a high note.

 “We just want to give them everything we can and make sure we’re playing our hardest for them,” Rachel Colby said.
 “Last year was tough on all of us, but it was especially hard for them, and we want them to keep playing.
 We’re going to keep fighting and try to go as far as we can.”

 Sumner advances to face No. 2 Central (12-3) in the Class C North quarterfinals Thursday, June 10, in Corinth.
-A time for that game has yet to be announced.
+First pitch for that game is scheduled for noon.